 Massachusetts Institute of Technology

 Dr. Tonegawa is the Picower Professor of Biology and Neuroscience and director of the RIKEN-MIT Center for Neural Circuit Genetics at the Massachusetts Institute of Technology.
-Dr. Tonegawa was an HHMI investigator at the Massachusetts Institute of Technology from 1988 to 2009.
+Dr. Tonegawa has been an HHMI investigator since 1988, with a short period away from the Institute from 2009 to 2013.

 Learning and Memory in Genetically Engineered Mice